shchauh/dapr-workshop/prerequisites.md

 Install dapr by following these [Instructions](https://github.com/dapr/docs/blob/master/getting-started/environment-setup.md)

 > You will need to install Docker prior to installing dapr.
 More information can be be found on above link.

+Dapr can be run either in self-hosted or Kubernetes modes.
+Running dapr runtime in self-hosted mode enables you to develop dapr applications in your local development environment and then deploy and run them in other supported environments.
+For example, you can develop Dapr applications in self-hosted mode and then deploy them to any Kubernetes cluster.

+> **Note : We will do most of the hands on labs in this workshop in self-hosted mode.**

 ## Git
 Install git from [here](https://git-scm.com/downloads)